Sahitya1707/youtube-clone/README.md

         - You can update the value of your state that you have created on your slice through reducers.
         - On you slice the default export is reducers, named export can be actions and slice.
         - Now you have to subscribe to that slices.reduces through reducer in store.
+        - Now you have to import provider from redux and then wrap your all code to the provider and give it the store value
+        - Then import useDispatch to your application.
+It allows functional components to dispatch actions to redux store.
+There is also the useSelector hook given by redux which can be used to extract and access data from redux store.